bookschool/org/div/notes/Physical Science/06 Acids, Bases, and Solutions/06 Acids, Bases, and Solutions.md

 C) milk
 D) mud

-2. Why is a mixture of pepper and water is a suspension?
+2. Why is a mixture of pepper and water a suspension?

 3. The table below in Figure 22 shows the main components of Earth's atmosphere.
 What is the solvent in air?
 What are the solutes?